 Though the comics spotlight most often shines on the hottest drawers of the day, few linger in that light for long, and far fewer still leave their permanent mark on the industry or its fans.
 Dick Giordano, who passed away Saturday at the age of 77, was one of the few exceptions to that rule, and leaves behind him a heroic legacy of imagery and storytelling that defined superheroes for an entire generation.

-The announcement came early 27 March 2010 from Giordano's business partner and comics creator whom he once served as mentor, Bob Layton
+The announcement came early 27 March 2010 from Giordano's business partner and comics creator whom he once served as mentor, Bob Layton:

 Dear Friends & Colleagues,

-Dick Giordano passed away today.
+It is my sorrowful duty to announce that legendary artist/editor/entrepreneur Dick Giordano passed away today.
 Few could ever hope to match what he accomplished in his chosen profession, or to excel while maintaining great humor, compassion for his peers and an unwavering love for the art form.

 His unique vision changed the comic industry forever and all of those who work in the business continue to share in the benefits of his sizable contributions.
 I have been honored to call him a business partner, mentor and dear friend throughout the majority of my lifetime.